-- Condo with water views – This third-floor condo is just a short walk from the city center, and has two bedrooms.
+Prefer a rental to a hotel or B&B?
+There aren't that many choices on the island, but this third-floor condo with water views is just a short walk from the city center, and has two bedrooms.

 Even though 2 days on Mackinac Island can definitely be a bit of a travel investment, I think it's worth it.
 The island reflects an interesting part of Michigan history, and is still a really unique place to visit.